thomas-osgood/ofs/README.md

 The server can be added to an existing gRPC server (by registering the filehandler via `filehandler.RegisterFileserviceServer`) or can be run as a stand-alone server using the `RunServer` function.

+## License

+This software is distributed under the [General Public License v3.0](LICENSE).
+Any and all use of this software should adhere to this license.

 ## Example

 The following code showcases the `RunServer` functionality.
 This will spawn a new instance of the fileserver in "stand-alone" mode and have a client upload a specified file, then request a file for download.